 Home

-The Fruit and Vegetable Dispute Resolution Corporation (DRC) is a non-profit, member-based organization whose core work is business-to-business private commercial dispute resolution.
-In other words, the DRC is a referee between parties when the purchase and sale do not go according to plan.
+The Fruit and Vegetable Dispute Resolution Corporation (DRC) is a not-for-profit, membership-based, international entity providing a broad range of private, commercial dispute resolution services to the fresh fruit and vegetable trade.
+In other words, the DRC serves as a referee between parties when the purchase and sale do not go according to plan.

 Our members are recognized as preferred buyers and vendors, resulting in improved business networking!
 You’ll also receive: